mecid/mecid.github.io/_posts/2026-02-03-on-demand-resources-in-ios-app.md

 iOS handles downloading, caching, and eviction, providing a seamless streaming experience without the need for your own asset CDN logic.
 Most of apps uses on-demand resources for large blobs like level data in games or ML models.
 But we can also leverage the power of on-demand resources to keep secrets outside of our binary.

-For instance, we can fetch API tokens using on-demand resources and save them in the keychain.
+For instance, we can fetch API tokens using on-demand resources and save them in the Keychain.
 This makes reverse engineering our app binary more challenging.

 First, we need to enable them in the build settings of our app target.
 There’s a key called “Enable On Demand Resources” that should be set to YES.
 Once that’s done, we can start associating app resources with tags.
 This will allow us to fetch a specific collection of resources later on by using those tags.